The Art Curriculum

 Key Stage 3

-Students study the work of 19th century artist Henri Rousseau and relate his work to their own lives through subjects such as conservation, deforestation and Tropical World, Roundhay.
-Learners produce pieces of extended writing, learn about colour theory, Microsoft software, composition and three-dimensional drawing using a variety of traditional media.
+Students study three different subjects: Fine Art, Graphic Design and Photography.
+Learners study a variety of artists in depth, including the work of 19th century post-impressionist painter Henri Rousseau.
+They then go on to relate his work to their own lives through areas such as conservation, deforestation and Tropical World, Roundhay.
+Students produce pieces of extended writing, learn about colour theory, composition, different drawing styles and software such as Adobe Photoshop and Microsoft.

-Students study the work of South African portrait artist Lionel Smit to understand how art is used to portray identity, commonality and racial diversity.
-Learners produce pieces of extended writing, learn about the mathematical proportions of a face, composition, digital photography and portrait painting using a variety of traditional media.
+Students continue to develop their knowledge and competences in Fine Art, Graphic Design and Photography.
+Learners study a variety of artists in depth, such as South African portrait artist Lionel Smit in order to comprehend how art is used to communicate ideas in topics such as identity, commonality, racial diversity and the environment.
+Learners produce pieces of extended writing, learn about the mathematical proportions of a face, composition, using different creative materials and digital photography.

 Key Stage 4